 Can U.S. Citizens Living in Costa Rica enjoy Medicare Benefits

 Deciding to move to Costa Rica requires a lot of due diligence.
 Checking if your existing medical insurance covers you outside your home country is a very important question.
 Many expats move to Costa Rica because health care cost is significantly lower than it is in the US and Canada.

 One of the main obstacles restricting many future US expats who dream of an international retirement is the fact that Medicare benefits coverage stops at the US border.
-A retiree can choose for any other form of health insurance abroad although it is limited and prohibitively expensive.
+A retiree can choose any other form of health insurance abroad although it is limited and prohibitively expensive.

 Officially, you have to pay 9% of your income to the CAJA.
 This is a lot of money if you are healthy and you don’t need health care services.
 But now, to be able to get legal residency, you also need to register at the CCSS or CAJA.
 For a long time, the ARCR gave you the option to get into the Caja through their system, but I think it is no longer available for newcomers.

-The Caja has 29 hospitals throughout the national territory, including a national children hospital, a geriatric hospital, and a psychiatric hospital.
+The Caja has 29 hospitals throughout the national territory, including a national children’s hospital, a geriatric hospital, and a psychiatric hospital.

 The Costa Rican government owns the insurance company Instituto Nacional de Seguros (I.N.S.).
-INS has a really good medical insurance that covers 80% of any medical treatment, hospitalization, and prescriptions.
-This medical insurance is called INS Medical.
+INS has really good medical insurance that covers 80% of any medical treatment, hospitalization, and prescriptions.
+The name of this medical insurance is INS Medical.
 You can email our agent Isidro Gonzalez in English for more exact information and get a cost picture.